ckormanyos/elliptic_cpp_int/README.md

 expected to fail.

-The arbitrary precision signed integer type `cpp_int` from `Booost.Multiprecision` is used for internal big integer calculations.
+The arbitrary precision signed integer type `cpp_int` from `Booost.Multiprecision` is used for internal big integer calculations or the alternate big integer types, as mentioned above.

 ## Notes